Your-Team-Hackfest-2024/doneedu/readme.md

 2. **Cash Donations:** Users can also donate in cash, which will be converted into essential items for those in need.

 3. **Educational System:** Our donation events include an educating system aimed at informing pregnant mothers about preventive measures to avoid stunting in their babies.

-## Getting Involved

-We welcome contributions from individuals and organizations who share our mission.
-Feel free to explore the project, raise issues, and submit pull requests.

-Let's work together to create a healthier future for children and communities!